tachyonicClock/portfolio-site/content/projects/theasthai/index.md

 </style>

 > Please keep it in mind that this document was aimed at NCEA technology markers.
-> As such, it uses alot of design terminology and is a bit shy when it comes to
+> As such, it uses a lot of design terminology and is a bit shy when it comes to
 > technical jargon.
 It's also excessively long.

 > **TL;DR I make a website to let people make events and order tickets to those events**